 Carrie Leigh Page

-Born in Mississippi, Carrie Leigh Page composes music for chamber ensembles, orchestra, and electronic media, with a special emphasis on vocal writing.
-She has collaborated with dramatic artists, vocalists, and educators to create chamber operas both for young artists and young audiences, and she is an avid researcher in the areas of opera and music education.
+Born in Mississippi, Dr. Carrie Leigh Page composes music for chamber ensembles, wind ensemble, orchestra, and electronic media, with a special emphasis on vocal writing.
+She has collaborated with dramatic artists, vocalists, and educators to create chamber operas both for young artists and young audiences..

-Page earned a Bachelor of Music in Music Education from Converse College beginning her compositional studies with Scott Robbins.
-Under the tutelage of Marc Satterwhite, she completed the Master of Music degree in composition from the University of Louisville, where she held the Moritz von Bomhard Fellowship in Composition.
-She earned the Doctor of Musical Arts degree in composition from Arizona State University, studying with Rodney Rogers, James DeMars, Roshanne Etezady, Jody Rockmaker, and Glenn Hackbarth.
+Page earned a Bachelor of Music in Music Education from Converse College in 2002 where she began her compositional studies with Scott Robbins.
+Under the tutelage of Marc Satterwhite, she completed the Master of Music degree in composition from the University of Louisville, in 2005 where she held the Moritz von Bomhard Fellowship in Composition.
+Page earned the Doctor of Musical Arts from Arizona State University, where her primary composition teachers were Rodney Rogers and James DeMars.
+Her dissertation composition,

 Everyday Arias, was selected as the winner of the ASU Composition Competition and appeared on the Feminist Theory and Music Conference 11.
 Other works have appeared on national and international conferences.

 Page has taught at Arizona State University, Paradise Valley Community College, and Central Arizona College.
 In addition to her private studio teaching in composition, oboe, and voice, she has taught elementary and middle school general music and chorus in Spartanburg, South Carolina, and Chandler, Arizona.